mtkcnl/node-haxball/README.md

     - `plugins`: array of all available plugins. this is used internally to restore the order of plugins while plugin activation/deactivation. read-only.
     - `activePlugins`: array of currently active plugins. this is used internally for callbacks. read-only.
     - `pluginsMap`: all available plugins mapped as `pluginsMap[plugin.name] = plugin`, for optimized use to communicate between all addons. read-only.
-    - `libraries`: array of all available libraries.
+    - `libraries`: array of all available libraries. read-only.
     - `librariesMap`: all available libraries mapped as `librariesMap[library.name] = library`, for optimized use to communicate between all addons. read-only.
+    - `debugDesync`: For a host room, can be `true`.
+For a client room, can be a callback function with parameters `hostRoomState` and `clientRoomState`.
+This callback is called whenever a desync occurs if the host room's `debugDesync` value is also `true`.
     - `name`: current name of the room. read-only.
     - `link`: current url of the room. read-only.
     - `timeLimit`: the game's current time limit. read-only.